-In 2014 there have been 52 million cars and trucks recalled, that is the equivalent of about 2 per day or one car out of every five on the road with you.
+In 2014 there have been 52 million cars and trucks recalled, which is the equivalent of about 2 per day or one car out of every five on the road with you.
 In the first four months of the year 11.3 million vehicles were recalled.
 The vehicle recall numbers alone are shocking, but when you take into account that there are almost 2 million rental vehicles on the road and no laws requiring that rental fleets are up to code on the recall services.

 The United States does not currently have a law requiring the repair of used vehicles – this includes rental cars – which have been recalled for safety reasons before they are rented or sold and placed into the public sector.
 Used-car dealers and rental car companies are permitted to fix problems when, and if, they see fit.
 There is no law requiring them to disclose to customers or buyers that a vehicle is the subject of a recall.